itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 - `vulkan-radeon`: Vulkan driver for AMD GPUs (RADV)
 - `libva-mesa-driver`: VA-API support for video acceleration

-> ✅ AMD cards are **very well-supported** on Linux with open-source drivers.
-No proprietary driver needed.

 ---

 For NVIDIA GPUs (Proprietary):